KaranMaurya7/Flow-Distribution-Algorithm/README.md

 ## How to Run the API
 1. Clone the repository.
 2. Install dependencies: `npm install`.
 3. Start the server: `node index.js`.
-It can run test als
+Or Start the server with unit test:`npm start`
 4. Use a tool like Postman to interact with the API.

 ## Testing